input-output-hk/iogx/README.md

 Some of the files may have additional arguments to the ones in the example above, but those six are standard and passed to every file.

-If you don't need *any* of the input arguments, you may omit the parameter altogether.
-This is common in `./nix/formatters.nix`:
+If you don't need *any* of the input arguments, you may omit the parameter altogether:

 ```nix
 # ./nix/formatters.nix